-- Application requirements: Online application, official undergraduate and graduate transcripts, minimum GPA of 3.0 is required for undergraduate work and a minimum of 3.6 is required for graduate work
+- Application requirements: Online application, transcripts, 2 recommendations, minimum GPA of 3.0 is required for undergraduate work and a minimum of 3.6 is required for graduate work

 - Deadline(s): August 1 for a fall start, December 1 for spring start and May 8 for a summer start